mwcproject/coldstorage/README.md

 IMPORTANT: Do not configure networking as that will compromize the cold storage nature of the setup.

 7.)
-Once you are in Ununtu, open a terminal and copy the setup.sh script over to your home directory:
+Once you are in Ununtu, insert your MWC usb stick, open a terminal and copy the setup.sh script over to your home directory:

 ```# cp /media/ubuntu/<your_usb_device>/setup.sh .```